ClaytonWas/WebappPhotoedits/README.md

 Provding filter and image transformations.

 # Current Stage
-A JavaScript Webapp that serves a photo manipulation user interface to a front-end user using Node.js and Express.js.
-This code also contains functionality to be used apart from a front end to allow programatic interactions by creating on the fly canvas elements for image instantiation.
+A webapp that serves a photo manipulation user interface to a front-end user using Node.js and Express.js.

+This code is built on a programatic ImageEditor class instance, that handles front end interaction and performs image manipulations with context provided by an imagefile and HTML canvas.
+If no canvas is provided, it creates one internally.

 Currently in development.